 As the DMARC (Domain-based Authentication Reporting and Conformance) standard continues to mature, more organizations than ever before are implementing it to protect their customers and their brand from email fraud.

 DMARC helps ensure that legitimate email is properly authenticating against established DKIM (DomainKeys Identified Mail) and SPF (Sender Policy Framework) standards and that fraudulent activity appearing to come from domains under a brand’s control is blocked.

 With DMARC, senders can instruct email providers on how to handle unauthenticated mail via a DMARC policy.
 Senders can either:

 - Monitor all mail to understand their brand’s email ecosystem without impacting the delivery of messages that fail DMARC

 - Quarantine messages that fail DMARC (e.g., move them to the spam folder)

 - Reject messages that fail DMARC (e.g., never deliver the message to the inbox)

 But implementing DMARC can get complicated quickly.
 Here are the three most common DMARC implementation challenges and ways to mitigate them.

 If you are working with a vendor, they can help.
-At Return Path, for example, we offer a dashboard which analyzes authentication results for each domain, suggests authentication action items, and notifies users when their domains are ready for policy.
+At Return Path, for example, they offer a dashboard that analyzes authentication results for each domain, suggests authentication action items, and notifies users when their domains are ready for policy.